cxmi02/School-Tips/README.md

     DATABASE_DB= Database name
     PORT= Application port

-    NOTE: Rename this file to .connection.env and update the values accordingly.

 These steps will allow you to execute the project.
 Additionally, you must develop the environment variables according to your needs.

 ## Running the App